ARCLeeds/arcleeds.github.io/blog/_posts/2023-01-16-wsl2spackapptainer.md

 Wrapper.h:68:10: fatal error: mpi.h: No such file or directory
 ```

 Ah okay, it needs MPI to be installed.
-Edit the recipe (`spack edit walberla`) so we can add a dependency on mpi where it says in the file:
+Edit the recipe (`spack edit walberla`) so we can add a dependency on MPI where it says in the file:

 ```python
 depends_on("mpi")